A LOCAL View of the Polynomial Hierarchy: Hardness and completeness results

-In the remainder of this section, we establish a series of \kl{hardness} and \kl{completeness} results for the two lowest levels of the \kl{local-polynomial hierarchy}.
+In the remainder of this section, we establish a series of \kl{hardness} and \kl{completeness} results for the two lowest levels of the \kl{locally polynomial hierarchy}.
 The first is trivial, but will be useful below.
 It concerns the \kl(graph){property} $\ALLSELECTED$ introduced in Section~\ref{ssec:example-formulas}.